Wind rose

-A wind rose is a graphic tool used by meteorologists to give a succinct view of how wind speed and direction are typically distributed at a particular location.
-Historically, wind roses were predecessors of the compass rose (found on charts), as there was no differentiation between a cardinal direction and the wind which blew from such a direction.
+A wind rose is a diagram used by meteorologists to give a succinct view of how wind speed and direction are typically distributed at a particular location.
+Historically, wind roses were predecessors of the compass rose (also known as a wind rose), found on nautical charts, as there was no differentiation between a cardinal direction and the wind which blew from such a direction.
 Using a polar coordinate system of gridding, the frequency of winds over a time period is plotted by wind direction, with colour bands showing wind speed ranges.
-The direction of the longest spoke shows the wind direction with the greatest frequency.
+The direction of the longest spoke shows the wind direction with the greatest frequency, the prevailing wind.

 History

+The Tower of the Winds in Athens, of about 50 BC is in effect a physical wind rose, as an octagonal tower with eight large reliefs of the winds near the top.
+It was designed by Andronicus of Cyrrhus, who seems to have written a book on the winds.
+A passage in Vitruvius's chapter on town planning in his On Architecture (De architectura) seems to be based on this missing book.
+The emphasis is on planning street orientations to maximize the benefits, and minimize the harms, from the various winds.
+The London Vitruvius, the oldest surviving manuscript, includes only one of the original illustrations, a rather crudely drawn wind rose in the margin.
+This was written in Germany in about 800 to 825, probably at the abbey of Saint Pantaleon, Cologne.

 Before the development of the compass rose, a wind rose was included on maps in order to let the reader know which directions the 8 major winds (and sometimes 8 half-winds and 16 quarter-winds) blew within the plan view.
 No differentiation was made between cardinal directions and the winds which blew from those directions.
 North was depicted with a fleur de lis, while east was shown as a Christian cross to indicate the direction of Jerusalem from Europe.